gradle/gradle/design-docs/play-support.md

 #### Test Coverage

-- If Gradle build succeeds, we wait for input and print some sort of helpful message.
+- If Gradle build succeeds, we wait for trigger and print some sort of helpful message.
-- If Gradle build fails, we still wait for input.
-Should we suppress stacktraces?
+- If Gradle build fails, we still wait for trigger.
 - If Gradle fails to start, Gradle exits and does not wait for input (e.g., invalid command-line or build script errors).
 - On Ctrl+C, Gradle exits.
-- On any other key, Gradle re-runs the same set of tasks.
+- On a periodic timer (doesn't need to be configurable), retrigger the build.
 - Some kind of performance test that re-runs the build multiple times and looks for leaks (increasing number of threads)?

 #### Open Issues

 - Integrate with the build-announcements plugin, so that desktop notifications can be fired when something fails when rerunning the tasks.
+- What does the output look like when we fail?

 ### Story: Continuous Gradle mode triggered by file change